-Figure 11.8 - Verification of annual mean B(a)P at rural sites
+Figure 11.10 - Verification of annual mean B(a)P at rural sites

-Summary statistics for modelled and measured B(a)P concentrations are listed in Table 11.2, including the percentage of sites at which modelled concentrations are outside of the data quality objectives (DQOs), and the total number of sites included in the analysis.
+Summary statistics for modelled and measured B(a)P concentrations are listed in Table 11.3, including the percentage of sites at which modelled concentrations are outside of the data quality objectives (DQOs), and the total number of sites included in the analysis.
+It should be noted that the summary statistics for industrial sites derive from the detailed local scale modelling of the coke ovens, described in Section 11.4.2, while the summary statistics for urban background and rural sites derive from the national scale modelling.